 Program in Food Safety, Nutrition and Regulatory Affairs

-The Canadian Sugar Institute contributes to the Program in Food Safety, Nutrition and Regulatory Affairs (PFSNRA), an affiliate of the Department of Nutritonal Sciences, Faculty of Medicine at the University of Toronto.
-For nearly 25 years the PFSNRA has brought together scientific expertise from universities, industry, government, health sector and NGOs to address complex food and nutrition related issues in Canada.
+The Canadian Sugar Institute contributes to the Natural Sciences and Engineering Research Council of Canada (NSERC) University-Industry Program in Food Safety, Nutrition and Regulatory Affairs (PFSNRA), an affiliate of the Department of Nutritonal Sciences, Faculty of Medicine at the University of Toronto.
+For nearly 30 years the PFSNRA has brought together scientific expertise from universities, industry, government, health sector and NGOs to address complex food and nutrition related issues in Canada.
 The PFSNRA also has international linkages to make use of global scientific advances in food and health sectors.
 The PFSNRA plays a crucial part in promoting scientific understanding of current issues through scientific academic-industry collaboration amongst its members and associates.